 As is true with all other cybersecurity careers, do not forget to always keep yourself informed about the job market.

-Cryptography is an essential tool that many sectors depend upon – especially banks and card companies, which most frequently face the wrath of cybercrimes, are always hiring cryptographers to help secure their confidential financial data.
+Cryptography is an essential tool that many sectors depend upon – especially banks and card companies, which most frequently face the wrath of cybercrimes, and are always hiring cryptographers to help secure their confidential financial data.

-Cryptographers also play an essential role in working alongside institutions like the FBI, CIA, or the NSA in encrypting personal, national data and decrypting data that may be a threat to the nation’s security.
+Cryptographers also play an essential role in working alongside institutions like the FBI, CIA, or the NSA in encrypting personal, and national data and decrypting data that may be a threat to the nation’s security.